Ecotourism in Cancun: Wilder Than We Expected!

 The Mayans who profit from a small admittance fee and from guide fees have names for all 28 of these monkeys.

 On to Puerto Morelos

-	Later in the week we moved to a smaller hotel, called Cieba del Mar, about 15

-	kilometers south of the city of Cancun in Puerto Morelos.
-This fishing village

-	of about 6,000 residents, has a traditional town center with a square lined with

-	cafes and shops, and there are two larger hotels under construction.
+Later in the week we moved to a smaller hotel, called Ceiba del Mar, about 15 kilometers south of the city of Cancun in Puerto Morelos.
+This fishing village of about 6,000 residents, has a traditional town center with a square lined with cafes and shops, and there are two larger hotels under construction.

-	The hotel where Cieba del Mar was once located was destroyed in 2005, and the

-	owners decided to build a smaller more boutique property with just 88 rooms

-	instead of the 150 tha originally were there.
-As a result, it is spacious and

-	lovely, and all of the rooms have a beautiful view of the sea.
+The hotel where Ceiba del Mar was once located was destroyed in 2005, and the owners decided to build a smaller more boutique property with just 88 rooms instead of the 150 tha originally were there.
+As a result, it is spacious and lovely, and all of the rooms have a beautiful view of the sea.